The Hollywood Way to Online Business Success

 And being an entrepreneur is so much like being a Hollywood writer / director / producer, except you operate in the real world.
 But often the writing part gets neglected, and that ultimately hurts the business.

-I’m not only talking about writing in the blogging / online marketing sense.
+I’m not only talking about writing in the content marketing sense.
 Anyone starting a business is primarily responsible for both the big story and the day-to-day tales, in one way or another.
 Online, that responsibility is amplified by the benefits that great storytellers enjoy in the social media environment.

-Plot is where the meat of the story takes place, and in business, this is where you live your big story.
+Plot is where the meat of the story takes place.
+In business, this is where you live your big story.
 Without a cohesive plot, the movie is a mess, and that’s true for any business as well, online or off.

 In these days of the micro-business, you’re definitely the bankable star that needs to carry the flick, but the people you employ and contract with are also characters in your business story.
 Cast them well.

 While action is key, the dialogue can make or break a film or a business.
-Thanks to blogs, we can now speak and listen to our customers and prospects.
+Thanks to social media, we can now speak and listen to our customers and prospects.
 Start a real dialogue, listen and respond well, and these “outsiders” become star characters in your story, too.

 In film, genre refers to the general audience classification a particular movie falls into.
 In business this is comparable to your niche.
 If a film speaks to the wrong genre, it can fail spectacularly.
 It’s the same in business if you have a great product but you’re speaking to the wrong audience.